Az3rate/aznet/README.md

 - When you first open the terminal, you'll see a welcome message with quick tips and clickable commands.
 - Type `help` or click the help command for a list of available commands.
 - New users will see a special hint box with tips and guidance the first time they visit the terminal interface.
+- The details panel now includes improved accessibility: all images have descriptive alt text, and all interactive elements are keyboard accessible.

 ## Code of Conduct

 Participation in this project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment.

+## UI Overhaul: Retro Cyberpunk/Hacking Style

+- Neon and cyberpunk-inspired color palette
+- Terminal glow, scanlines, and subtle animated background
+- Animated prompt and output for a retro feel
+- Enhanced transitions for panels and buttons
+- Designed to evoke a classic hacking/cyberpunk terminal vibe